B.C. nurses raise concerns over ‘insufficient and slow’ government response to coronavirus

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]

+“We insist – we demand – that you act to implement mandatory social isolation.”

+The province is expected to release modelling numbers this week showing projections on the spread of COVID-19.
+The government believes the measures now in place, if followed, will reduce the speed at which cases are multiplying so that B.C. avoids a situation such as Italy’s.

-The nurses are calling on social distancing measures to include a mandatory shutdown of every workplace except those deemed essential – such as grocery stores, gas stations, pharmacies and health care facilities.
+The nurses are calling for social-distancing measures to include a mandatory shutdown of every workplace except those deemed essential, such as grocery stores, gas stations, pharmacies and health care facilities.

 “We need to apply the same logic requiring the closure of schools to every similar institution,” states the letter.